ryanw-mobile/GMap2ICal/README.md

    output paths.
 8. If you have created your own configuration file, update the file path in `Main.kt`
 9. Run the project on IntelliJ IDEA

+### Running the app

+There is a plan to deprecate the configuration file automate the app build process.
+However, before that happened, you still have to properly maintain your own configuration file to build and run the app.

+To start the app from command line: `./gradlew runReleaseDistributable`